-Theatre of Blood is a 1973 British horror film starring Vincent Price as vengeful actor Edward Lionheart and Diana Rigg as his daughter Edwina Lionheart.
+Theatre of Blood is a 1973 British horror feature film directed by Douglas Hickox and starring Vincent Price as vengeful actor Edward Lionheart and Diana Rigg as his daughter Edwina Lionheart.

 When a top London film critic is murdered in a way reminiscent of Julius Caesar’s death in the Shakespeare play of the same name, it is clear that someone is starting to kill off the members of the Critics’ Circle.
 Could the murderer be Edward Lionheart (Vincent Price), an actor humiliated by the Circle, who apparently committed suicide because they failed to recognise him?
 Could be…

-Lionheart’s theatre hideout was the Putney Hippodrome, built in 1906.
+Lionheart’s theatre hideout was the Putney Hippodrome, built-in 1906.
 It had been boarded up for fourteen years when it was chosen as a location for this film.

 When the movie was adapted for the London stage in 2005, Diana Rigg’s role was filled by her real-life daughter, Rachael Stirling.

 “This new [Arrow] edition includes amongst the extras a commentary by the stars of The League of Gentlemen, and this is definitely worth a listen – enthusiastic, amusing and informative, it’s more a fan appreciation than anything, and is infinitely preferable to a dry ‘expert’ commentary.
 It does make you wish Price was still around to talk about these films though.
 Imagine the commentaries he could have given!

 “Lionheart’s Shakespearean death traps are wonderfully theatrical, but Price’s performance is often surprisingly poignant, especially his ostensive suicide scene, involving Hamlet’s soliloquy.
 He and Rigg are terrific together.
 Frankly, fans had never seen Rigg as she appeared in Theater—you sort of need to see it to understand why.”
 J.B.
 Spins